-Identity theft, also known as identity fraud, involves somebody obtaining and using your personal data, such as your name, address, telephone number, phone card or credit card number, mother's maiden name, Social Security number, without your knowledge to commit a criminal act.
-Most often, your information is used to commit some form of financial fraud or deception - whether buying something on your credit, obtaining money from your bank account, or obtaining new credit in your name.
-The identity thief usually intends to obtain goods or services in your name, and to ultimately leave you with the bill.
+Identity theft, or identity fraud, occurs when somebody obtains and uses your personal data without your knowledge, in order to commit a criminal act.
+Most often, your information will be used to commit financial fraud.
+An identity thief usually attempts to obtain goods or services in your name, and to ultimately leave you stuck with the bill.

-Businesses can also be the targets of identity theft.
-Upon applying for credit, a business may discover that it has a history of nonpayment of bills - bills run up by an identity thief.
-Thus, a small business that is in need of a loan may get the double surprise of being denied credit and learning that it probably will not be able to obtain credit until it clears up the significant financial obligations somebody else has accumulated in its name.
+Businesses may also be the targets of identity theft.
+Upon applying for credit, a business may discover that it has a history of nonpayment of bills – and upon investigation find that the bills were run up by an identity thief.
+A small business that is in need of a loan may get the double surprise of being denied credit and learning that it probably will not be able to obtain credit until it clears up the significant financial obligations somebody else has accumulated in its name.

-There is some debate over whether the cost of insurance is excessive in comparison to the average person's need.
-But some people would rather pay the money for the additional peace of mind.
-If you are worried about identity theft and find insurance coverage which you believe to be reasonably priced, and which provides coverage you believe will be adequate, you may well benefit from the peace of mind that the coverage will provide.
+There is some debate over whether the cost of insurance is excessive in comparison to the average person's need, or the benefit the insurance company will actually provide.
+But some people would rather pay a modest amount of money for the additional peace of mind that comes from being insured.
+If you are worried about identity theft and find insurance coverage that you believe to be reasonably priced, and which provides coverage that you believe will be adequate, you may benefit from the peace of mind that the coverage will provide.

 Even if you don't carry insurance, as long as you make a prompt report after detecting unauthorized activity you should not have to pay any account balances resulting from the misuse of your credit or debit card account, except for the narrow exceptions defined by law (e.g., the first $50 improperly charged to a credit card).